Soul Jah Love

 Jah Love has had successful collaborations with a number of locally established musicians.
 Late in 2014, he teamed up with Dendera maestro Sulumani Chimbetu in the latter's album.
 They collaborated on a song titled Nyuchi which rocked the airwaves due to the unusual combination of voices.
 He has also worked with the South African based urban groover Nox Guni popularly known in the music industry as Nox on a love song titled "Takafitana" which was realised early in 2014.
 Soul Jah also did a single collaboration song with the Dancehall legend Winky D in 2014 and this gesture was hailed by fans as it brought together the country's most celebrated dancehall voices together.
 The combination was further strengthened when Winky D performed at Soul Jah Love's 25th birthday held at Tangashinga Club in Highfield in 2014.

-In 2015, Soul Jah Love alongside wife Bounty Lisa opened a food canteen in Mbare in an effort to augment their revenue.
+In 2015, Soul Jah Love alongside former wife Bounty Lisa opened a food canteen in Mbare in an effort to augment their revenue.
 Jah Love noted that there were plans underway to open other food outlets in town as well as other locations.